-Had she only taken the word of the Lord as closely to the companionship of her heart during this part of her pilgrimage, as she did in the pathway of after years, when she sought unto it, as the man of her counsel, under all circumstances of difficulty, she would have found
+Had she only taken the word of the Lord as closely to the companionship of her heart during this part of her pilgrimage, as she did in the, pathway of after years, when she sought unto it, as the man of her counsel, under all circumstances of difficulty, she would have found

-"Here light descending from above Directs the doubtful feet- Here promises of heavenly love Our ardent wishes meet.
+"Here light descending from above Directs the doubtful feet -Here promises of heavenly love Our ardent wishes meet.

-'Our num'rous wants are here redrest,

-And all our wants supplied;

-Naught we can ask to make us blest

-Is in this cook denied."
+Our num'rous wants are here redrest, And all our wants supplied; Naught we can ask to make us blest Is in THIS BOOK denied."

 O'er life's rough ocean wave

 Fast was I going,

 By threat'ning tempests driven, and billow tost,

 And surges deep of wo

 My soul o'erflowing!

-O, all seem'd lost without thee-lost, all lost.
+O, all seem'd lost without thee -- lost, all lost.

-My star of earthly bliss Set in deep sorrow-
+My star of earthly bliss

+Set in deep sorrow --One glimpse

-Ore glimpse from thee had all its lustre cost, And not one gleam of light Could it e'er borrow,
+from thee had all its lustre cost,

+And not one gleam of light

+Could it e'er borrow,

-For in thy lucent beams it all was lost-all lost.
+For in thy lucent beams it all was lost -- all lost.

-AT another time, about a year subsequent to the period just alluded to, the Lord again greatly comforted her soul during the night season.
+At another time, about a year subsequent to the period just alluded to, the Lord again greatly comforted her soul during the night season.
 She had again, as on the former occasion, been for a long time wrestling earnestly with God, till nature had become wearied; when, on falling asleep, she dreamed she was standing without.
 The canopy of a beautiful midnight sky was spread out above her; the firmament was cloudless, and the full moon was silently walking the heavens.
 A stillness, that seemed hallowed to something unusual, reigned, but her eye was intently fixed, and her mind all absorbed by the attraction of a bright star.
-Presently it began to enlarge its circle, wider and yet wider, when (as she continued to keep her eye fixed on the point where it first began to rest) the form of the infant Saviour was presented, and these words were proclaimed, "For unto us a child is born, unto us a son is given.
+Presently it began to enlarge its circle, wider and yet wider, when (as she continued to keep her eye fixed on the point where it first began to rest) the form of the infant Savior was presented, and these words were proclaimed, "For unto us a child is born, unto us a son is given.
+And his name shall be called WONDERFUL, COUNSELOR, THE MIGHTY GOD, THE EVERLASTING FATHER, THE PRINCE OF PEACE."
+In the mean time, while these words were being proclaimed, the circle rapidly widened, until the whole heavens had become encircled in one glow of glory.